openhive-network/haf_api_node/README.md

 ## Install ZFS support

-We recommend running your HAF instance on a ZFS filesystem, and this documentation assumes you will be running ZFS.
+We strongly recommend running your HAF instance on a ZFS filesystem, and this documentation assumes you will be running ZFS.
 Its compression and snapshot features are particularly useful when running a HAF node.

 We intend to publish ZFS snapshots of fully-synced HAF nodes that can downloaded to get a HAF node up & running quickly, avoiding multi-day replay times.